nutanix-japan/ansible-ntnx/README.md

     "ping": "pong"
 }
 ```
 If there are any issues, troubleshoot accordingly.
-Ansible will give accurate error messages as follows*
+Ansible will give accurate error messages as follows:

 ```
 [ansiblehost ~]$ansible server4 -m win_ping